13r0ck/Computer-Setup/README.md

 	* If you do not have the option to change the boot order for on single boot see the section below about boot loops.
 * The computer should then install Windows, and then complete all steps above.

-# Help verything is broken!
+# Help everything is broken!
 * Category
 	* Question
 		* Answer